ed-apostol/InvictusChess/README.md

 Invictus is influenced by other excellent open source projects especially Stocksfish, Ethereal, and Defenchess.
 Special thanks to Minic from which I learned the Texel tuning code.

+To Do:
+* -NNUE support
+* -Syzygy support
+* -Polyglot opening book support

 Thanks Kan for the logo!
 Thanks TCEC for giving me motivation to work with the engine!